sinoz/netty-scala/README.md

 # Scala DSL for Netty
-A tiny layer on top of Netty to provide a small Scala based networking DSL to make the lives of Scala developers a tiny bit easier.
+A very thin layer on top of Netty to provide a small Scala based networking DSL to make the lives of Scala developers a tiny bit easier.

 ### How to use
 The goal behind this DSL is to make all of your code as compact as possible so you do not have to worry about having tens of different classes to achieve your goal.
 In this case, the local or remote networking within your application.
 Currently, the DSL only provides ways to establish a server channel.
 Support for clients is coming soon.

+#### Client Channels
+TODO

+#### Server Channels
 To establish a NIO based server channel:

 ```